actions-marketplace-validations/HagiCode-org_haginotifier/README.md

 ## Setup

-### Option 1: Centralized Configuration (Recommended)
+### Option 1: Organization-level Secret (Recommended for GitHub Organizations)

-Configure the webhook URL once in the haginotifier repository, and all consuming repositories can reuse it without managing their own webhook URL.
+Configure the webhook URL once at the organization level, and all repositories within the organization can reuse it without managing their own webhook URL.
+This is the **recommended approach** for managing multiple repositories.

-**In the haginotifier repository:**

-1. Go to Settings > Secrets and variables > Actions
+**Prerequisites:**
+- You must be a member of a GitHub organization
+- You need organization admin permissions to configure organization secrets

+**To configure organization-level Secret:**

+1. Navigate to your organization's main page on GitHub
+2. Click on **Settings** tab
+3. In the left sidebar, select **Secrets and variables** > **Actions**
+4. Click **New repository secret**
-2. Create a new secret named `FEISHU_WEBHOOK_URL`
+5. Name the secret `FEISHU_WEBHOOK_URL`
-3. Paste your Feishu Webhook URL as the value
+6. Paste your Feishu Webhook URL as the value
+7. **Important**: Configure **Access settings** to select which repositories can use this secret
+8. Click **Add secret**

 **In consuming repositories:**